dmbarbour/glas/docs/GlasCLI.md

     # install
     sudo mv /tmp/glas /usr/bin/

 In practice, different binaries are needed for different operating systems and architectures.
-This is easily resolved.
-We could name modules for different targets, such as 'glas-binary-linux-x64'.
-Or we could introduce a 'target' module that serves a similar role as architecture-specific headers.
-We can override 'target' for cross compilation.
+This can be resolved by introducing a 'target' module that specifies the intended architecture for executable outputs, or by explicitly naming each binary (e.g. 'glas-binary.linux-x64').

-*Note:* During early bootstrap, we might favor an intermediate language, e.g. extract to ".c" file, then apply mature optimizing C compiler.
+*Note:* It is feasible to support early bootstrap with an intermediate ".c" output or similar, to benefit from a mature optimizing compiler.
+But I hope to eventually express all optimizations within the glas module system!

 ## Exit Codes